Wild Watch Grandfather Mtn

 Additionally, each classroom “adopts” an animal from Grandfather Mountain, who they learn about during the school year and get a chance to visit when they come to the mountain in April.

-Numerous studies, such as one published in 2002 entitled “Closing the Achievement,” show that environment-based education helps produce student gains in standardized tests scores and grade-point averages, while developing skills related to problem solving, critical thinking and decision making.
+Numerous studies, such as one published in 2002 entitled “Closing the Achievement,” show that environment-based education helps produce student gains in standardized test scores and grade-point averages while developing skills related to problem-solving, critical thinking and decision-making.

-Petrilla said she has seen first-hand how hands-on learning and adventuring outdoors help stimulate the minds of schoolchildren at a young age.
+Malalang said she has seen firsthand how hands-on learning and adventuring outdoors help stimulate the minds of schoolchildren at a young age.

 Read about other education programs presented by Grandfather Mountain Stewardship Foundation.
 The Eco Watch program reaches fifth grade students.